ajpfahnl/minecraft-tools/README.md

 List of projects:

- * `discord-sudo-minecraft`: Discord bot that allows users to start, stop, modify and more with a Minecraft server.
+ * [Discord bot `sudo-minecraft`](./discord-sudo-minecraft): Discord bot that allows users to start, stop, modify and more with a Minecraft server.
  * ...[more to come]